 WATCH: Ellen Conrad, 2030 District Outreach Specialist, talk about the quality of our commercial and residential buildings and how it is essential for reducing carbon emissions.
 Ellen details how these improvements will have major implications for our health, wallets, and future at the Jefferson Education Society.

 To measure progress toward 2030 Challenge goals, the Erie 2030 District relies on comprehensive data collection and analysis.
-Individual property’s performance metrics are aggregated to find District reductions in energy, water, and transportation emissions.
+Individual property performance is aggregated to assess overall reductions in energy, water, and transportation emissions.
 For this year, the District has aggregated and is reporting on energy data, with local water and transportation baselines to be created in the future.

-The Erie 2030 District’s success stems from its close-knit network of partners and sponsors.
+The Erie 2030 District’s success stems from its close-knit and dedicated network of partners and sponsors.
 Partners are invited to bimonthly meetings that feature presentations from technical experts, service providers, and building owners which showcase successful projects.
+These sessions are framed through a regional lens in which Partners share best practices and challenges with other local public and private organizations.
 Partners gain direct access to policymakers, regional thought leaders, university researchers, and financial organizations.

 Thank you to our sponsors and funders!